DYMR

-DYMR (576 AM) Radyo Pilipinas is a radio station owned and operated by the Philippine Broadcasting Service.
+DYMR (576 AM) Radyo Pilipinas is a radio station owned and operated by the Presidential Broadcast Service.
 Its studio is located inside the Cebu Technological University campus, M.J.
 Cuenco Ave. cor.
 R. Palma, St. Cebu City, and its transmitter is located at Brgy.
 Perrelos, Carcar.

+It was established in 1965 as DYBC-AM on 570 kHz under Alto Broadcasting System (now ABS-CBN Corporation).
+It was later taken over by Banahaw Broadcasting Corporation as DYDY.